-- (7-1) Define the following terms, using graphs or equations to illustrate your answers wherever feasible: - a.
+- (24-1) Define the following terms, using graphs or equations to illustrate your answers wherever feasible: - a.
 Portfolio; feasible set; efficient portfolio; efficient frontier - b.
 Indifference curve; optimal portfolio - c.
 Capital Asset Pricing Model (CAPM); Capital Market Line (CML) - d.
-Characteristic line; beta coefficient, b - Arbitrage Pricing Theory (APT); Fama-French three-factor model; behavioral finance - (7-2) Security A has an expected rate of return of 6%, a standard deviation of returns of 30%, a correlation coefficient with the market of -0.25, and a beta coefficient of -0.5.
+Characteristic line; beta coefficient, b - e.
+Arbitrage Pricing Theory (APT); Fama-French three-factor model; behavioral finance - (24-2) Security A has an expected rate of return of 6%, a standard deviation of returns of 30%, a correlation coefficient with the market of -0.25, and a beta coefficient of -0.5.
 Security B has an expected return of 11%, a standard deviation of returns of 10%, a correlation with the market of 0.75, and a beta coefficient of 0.5.
 Which security is more risky?
 Why?

+Self-Test Problem

-Self-Test Problem Solution Appears in Appendix A
+Solution Appears in Appendix A

-(ST-1) You are planning to invest \$200,000.
-Two securities, A and B, are available, Risk and Return and you can invest in either of them or in a portfolio with some of each.
-You
+(ST-1) Risk and Return You are planning to invest \$200,000.
+Two securities are available, A and B, and you can invest in either of them or in a portfolio with some of each.
+You estimate that the following probability distributions of returns are applicable for A and B: